Before a development project, there are many decisions and factors to consider.

 Maintains Public Services

 Without petrol or diesel, ambulances would not be able to arrive at emergencies.
-Likewise, without electricity, the computers and phone lines connecting operators to those in need would fail to run.
+Likewise, without electricity, the computers and phone lines that connect operators to those in need would fail.

 Helps Businesses Grow